MicrosoftDocs/cloud-adoption-framework/docs/govern/resource-consistency/metrics-tolerance.md

 ---
 title: Risk tolerance metrics and indicators in the Resource Consistency discipline
-description: Use the the Cloud Adoption Framework for Azure to quantify business risk tolerance related to Resource Consistency discipline.
+description: Use the Cloud Adoption Framework for Azure to quantify business risk tolerance related to Resource Consistency discipline.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 09/17/2019